AndreiReznikov/metalamp-slider/README.md

 # Initiation

+First you have to create a container for the slider and set its length and height:

+`<div class="slider-container"></div>`

+The container can have any class name.

 The slider is created based on the div element.
+It needs to be placed in a container.

 `<div class="slider js-slider"></div>`